holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_abstraction/03_robozzle/lesson_plan.md

         - Repeat patterns
         - Programming is like origami: folding!
     - Explain a level as if it was an "abstraction tree chart"
-        - Mn is "high level"
+        - `Mn` is "high level"
-        - F1 is "broken out" lower level details
+        - `F1` is "broken out" lower level details
-        - What's a better name for F1?
+        - What's a better name for `F1`?

 ### Homework

-- None
+- Finish up to `Loops/Recursion` for a 95
+    - One bonus point for each level after that

 ### Possible Extensions